nus-cs2113-AY2425S1/tp/docs/DeveloperGuide.md

 <u>Design Considerations</u>

-Low-level I/O operations (eg. stdio) are consolidated in the Ui class such that we can easily switch the I/O methods by modifying only the Ui class.
+Low-level I/O operations (e.g. stdio) are consolidated in the Ui class such that we can easily switch the I/O methods by modifying only the Ui class.
 This would make it easier to port the application to other platforms if needed.

 Ui class is used as part of exception handling for displaying of error messages to the user for feedback.